Nursing and Health Sciences Division

 - Completion of pre-program requirements at LC State or an accredited university or college.

 - Submission of completed application to the Nursing and Health Sciences Division.
-See the NHS web site (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, entrance test, prerequisite and support coursework) and deadlines.
-Non-refundable fee must accompany application.
-Admission is competitive with a limited number of spaces each year.
+See the NHS website (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, entrance test, prerequisite, and support coursework) and deadlines.
+A non-refundable fee must accompany the application.
+Admission is competitive, with a limited number of spaces each year.

-- Transfer students must submit course descriptions of prerequisite and support courses with application to determine equivalency.
+- Transfer students may be asked to submit course descriptions of prerequisite and support courses with their application to determine equivalency.

 - Applicable policies and information are located in the NHS Student Handbook on the NHS web page.